About, and an Art Talk on Color

 ARTIST STATEMENT

-I use color and form to reinvent spatial language—to disrupt assumptions.
-My work transforms flat surfaces into immersive spatial experiences, where geometric forms shift, stretch, and defy expectations.
-Though I paint and draw, I think sculpturally—positioning each piece to engage in conversation with its surrounding space.
+I use color and form to reinvent spatial language and disrupt assumptions.
+My work transforms flat surfaces into spatial experiences where geometric forms shift and stretch.
+Though I paint and draw, I think sculpturally, positioning each piece in dialogue with the space around it.

-Simplicity and purity guide my process, but within that clarity lies complexity.
-I explore contradictions—balance and disruption, precision and unpredictability.
-My shaped paintings, made from acrylic or oil paint on canvas with wooden dowels, mount flat on the wall without the need for a frame.
-The bold, geometric structures create depth from a flat surface, hinting at infinite space.
+Simplicity and clarity guide my process, yet within that structure I explore contradiction: balance and disruption, precision and unpredictability.
+My shaped paintings, made with acrylic or oil on canvas and wooden dowels, mount directly on the wall without frames.
+Depth emerges from the flat surface.

-Every composition is meticulously controlled yet open to interpretation.
-By redefining geometry and juxtaposing disparate angles, I invite viewers to see beyond the familiar—to question, engage, and experience space in new ways.
+Each composition is carefully constructed yet open to interpretation.
+By altering geometry and shifting angles, I invite viewers to look again and reconsider how space is perceived.

 ATOA's 63rd Open Studio Three Woman Artists on Color featured Yvette Cohen.
 Organized by Monroe Hodder and moderated by Barry Kostrinsky.
 6/28/2021